The Beatles: Rock Band

 Add Trivia

 Because all of the Beatles' master recordings were originally recorded on 4-track and 2-track equipment, multiple instruments shared the same tapes.
-In order for the music to work with Rock Band, Giles Martin, son of the George Martin who oversaw the original production of most of the Beatles' music, had to spend months using digital filters to create separate tracks for each instrument.
+In order for the music to work with Rock Band, Giles Martin, the son of George Martin who oversaw the original production of most of the Beatles' music, had to spend months using digital filters to create separate tracks for each instrument.

-Paul McCartney gave himself the role of "Executive Tweaker" when working on the game.
+According to the game's music producer Giles Martin, Paul McCartney gave himself the role of "executive tweaker" when working on the game.
+Martin remarked "the better title might be watchdog."

 Every individual digital track made from the Beatles master recordings that were sent to Harmonix to make The Beatles: Rock Band were low-fidelity copies imprinted with static.
 This was a security measure to assure that The Beatles' music wouldn't be sampled by other artists in the event that the recordings were leaked.